 The adolescent brain is wired to learn through experience.
 Through challenge, risk, and camaraderie, youth develop capacities that allow them to move from purpose.

-Nature offers adventure, challenge, group connection and play.
-When boys step away from their day-to-day triggers and experience the effects of the natural world, they develop a vision that opens them to new possibilities for their lives.
+When young people step away from their day-to-day triggers and experience the effects of the natural world, they develop a vision that opens them to new possibilities for their lives.

-- A supportive community of adults and peers is an essential foundation from which boys become themselves.
+A supportive community of adults and peers is an essential foundation from which teens come to know themselves.
 Feeling supported and seen as they are tested allows teens to heal from limited understandings about themselves and their world.

-Crows Calling partners with our umbrella nonprofit Movimiento to offer programming for youth of all genders and gender identification.
+Crows Calling partners with our umbrella nonprofit Movimiento to offer programming for disadvantaged youth.

 Why Crows Calling...

-I created Crows Calling to meet the needs I see playing out among the boys that I work with--needs often expressed through their struggles.
-In witnessing what is happening in our world, I see that as a culture we must support our boys in finding healthy expressions for their natural drives in search of their truer selves.
-Through the years I have watched young people shift their relationship to life as they find connections that are real, risk that has meaning, challenge that opens them to their gifts, and purpose that shows them that they are a part of something greater than themselves.
-When boys find themselves in "trouble" (including symptoms often associated with a psychological diagnosis) they are playing out these deeper drives in maladaptive ways.
+I created Crows Calling to meet the needs I see playing out among the youth I work with--needs often expressed through their struggles.
+In witnessing what is happening in our world today, I see that as a culture we must find better ways to support our youth as they engage their natural drives in search of their truer selves.
+Through the years I have watched young people shift their relationship to "struggle" as they find connections that are real, risk that has meaning, challenge that opens them to their gifts, and a sense of purpose that shows them that they are a part of something greater than themselves.
+When youth find themselves in "trouble" (including symptoms often associated with a psychological diagnosis) they are playing out these deeper drives in maladaptive ways.

-I have witnessed that for youth to meet and move in a healthy way through the passage from teen to adult they need to connect with and be guided by people and communities that model for them a way of being and living which they know in their hearts is possible.
+For youth to move through the passage from teen to adult they need to be guided by people and communities who model a way of living and being which they know in their hearts is possible.
 We must shift from asking our youth to limit their visions to asking culture to grow to be able to encompass the possibilities that are emerging through them.